pgsin/scRNA.seq.course/README.md

 The number of computational tools is increasing rapidly and we are doing our best to keep up to date with what is available.
 One of the main constraints for this course is that we would like to use tools that are implemented in R and that run reasonably fast.
 Moreover, we will also confess to being somewhat biased towards methods that have been developed either by us or by our friends and colleagues.

+**Note that currently (second half of 2021) the course is being actively updated, and the content will change significantly without further notice.**

 ## Web page

 __[https://www.singlecellcourse.org](https://www.singlecellcourse.org)__